coolbutuseless/eventloop/README.md

 user-defined function will be called with the latest event details.
 Within this function the user can process events and update the display.

+# ToDo before release

+-   tidy ‘unruly’ vignette
+-   tidy imports in DESCRIPTION - remove beepr and ggplot to reduce the dependency load
+-   Make this small enough for cran
+    -   PNG crush all images
+    -   Hide some vignettes from CRAN/GITHUB and save for pkgdown site only.
+    -   Replace some mp4s with just PNGs, and link to mp4s on documentation site.

 ## Supported Platforms

 | System  | x11() device has ‘onIdle()’ event callback | System supported in {eventloop} |